Welcome on the informative hypotheses website.

 - Information about the software package bain for Bayesian evaluation of informative hypotheses

-- Information about the software package GORIC for information criteria based evaluation of informative hypotheses
+- Information about the GORIC(A) and the goric function in the R package restriktor for evaluation of informative hypotheses using information criteria

 - Information of Bayesian Evidence Synthesis